Fear of Number 4 – Tetraphobia

-The Fear of Number 4 is Technically Known as Tetraphobia and is most commonly associated with Eastern and Asian cultures rather than being prevalent here in the UK.
+The fear of Number 4 is also known as Tetraphobia and is most commonly associated with Eastern and Asian cultures rather than being prevalent here in the UK.

-One explanation for this, at least in the Chinese language, is that the word for ‘four’ is almost indestinguishable from the word for ‘death’ in the way that they are pronounced.
+One explanation for this, at least in the Chinese language, is that the word for ‘four’ is almost indistinguishable from the word for ‘death’ in the way that they are pronounced.

 In this sense, tetraphobia might be considered to be a superstition rather than a phobia.

-The symptoms of the Fear of Number 4 are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Number 4 have much in common with other fears and phobias and may include:

 - Panic attacks